-- Tools that allow direct and fluid communication. - Tools that prioritize the effectiveness of time and costs. - A user-friendly tool adapted to the level of the target group of students that, if possible, is already familiar to the learners. - A balance between richness of functionalities and effectiveness (the simpler the platform, the less time is wasted in setting up the communication channel and more in the actual exchange between users).
+- Tools that allow direct and fluid communication. - Tools that prioritize effectiveness of time and costs. - A user-friendly tool adapted to the level of the target group of students that, if possible, is already familiar to the learners. - A balance between richness of functionalities and effectiveness (the simpler the platform, the less time is wasted in setting up the communication channel and more in the actual exchange between users).

-Moreover, it is not possible to pick a single digital tool that will be the best option for communication and collaboration with all parties of the VET community, rather, it is a question of knowing what to take into account when choosing these digital tools, i.e. knowing the characteristics of who you want to communicate with, what their level of digitisation is and what project or specific function you need this communication channel for.
-On the other hand, it is important to consider that it is necessary to constantly learn and renew your knowledge of the available tools and new communication and collaboration strategies so that the above statement is possible.
+The answers also show that it is not possible to pick a single digital tool that will be the best option for communication and collaboration with all parties of the VET community, rather, it is a question of knowing what to take into account when choosing these digital tools, i.e. knowing the characteristics of who you want to communicate with, what their level of digitisation is and what project or specific function you need this communication channel for.
+On the other hand, it is important to consider that it is necessary to be constantly learning and renewing your knowledge on the available tools and new communication and collaboration strategies, so that the above statement is possible.